nantoine555/audirvana-scrobbler-py/README.md

 1) Modify the paths in scrobble.py

-lastScrobbleFilePath = "/<CHANGE ME>/lastScrobbleFile.txt"
+lastScrobbleFilePath = "/CHANGE ME 1/lastScrobbleFile.txt"
-dbFilePath = "/<CHANGE ME>/AudirvanaPlusDatabaseV2.sqlite"
+dbFilePath = "/CHANGE ME 2/AudirvanaPlusDatabaseV2.sqlite"

 The last Scrobble is a simple .txt file that is used to store the last scrobble time, to prevent a full database scan The dbFilePath is by default on a mac: